itsUtkarshOjha/threads/README.md

 ![Threads Clone Banner](banner.jpg)

-Welcome to the Threads Clone Web Application!
-This application is designed to replicate the core functionality of the popular Threads app, allowing users to engage in seamless conversations and discussions in real-time.
+Welcome to the Threads Clone Web Application.
 Built using Next.js, Tailwind CSS, and MongoDB, this project showcases the power of modern web technologies.

 ## Table of Contents